SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 The SIB is managed by the SAV Information Base Manager, which can consolidate SAV-related information from different sources.
 The SAV information sources of SIB include SAV-specific Information and general information, which are illustrated below:

-* SAV-specific Information is the specifically collected information for SAV and exactly consists of the legitimate prefixes and their incoming interfaces.
+* SAV-specific Information is the specifically collected information for SAV and exactly consists of the prefixes and their legitimate incoming interfaces to enter ASes.

-* General information refers to the information that are not directly related to SAV but can be utilized to generate the SAV table, such as routing information from the RIB or FIB, the relationships between prefixes and ASes from the RPKI ROA Objects, and the AS relationships from the RPKI ASPA Objects.
+* General information refers to the information that is not directly related to SAV but can be utilized to generate SAV rules, and includes routing information from the RIB or FIB, the {prefix, maximum length, origin AS} information from the RPKI ROA Objects, and the {AS, AS's Provider} information from the RPKI ASPA Objects.

+In the future, if an information source is created but is not initially and specially used for SAV, the information can be categorized into general information.
+Therefore, the general information can be considered as the dual-use information.

 ~~~~~~~~~~
 +---------------------------------------------------+----------+